England’s Rugby World Cup 2023 fixtures, team and route to the final

 What is the latest England team news?

-Tom Curry is unavailable for England’s next two Rugby World Cup group games after receiving a two-match ban for his dangerous tackle against Argentina last Saturday.
+Tom Curry remains unavailable for England’s next group game against Chile, after receiving a two-match ban for his dangerous tackle against Argentina.

-Curry was shown a red card that was upgraded from yellow upon review following a clash of heads with Pumas full-back Juan Cruz Mallia in the third minute at Marseille’s Stade Velodrome.

-A virtual disciplinary panel gave Curry a three-game suspension that will be reduced to two if he completes World Rugby’s ‘Coaching Intervention Programme’, otherwise known as tackle school.

-It means the Sale openside will miss the Japan and Chile games, but will be available to face Samoa in Lille on October 7 in England’s final Pool D assignment.

-England will also be without captain Owen Farrell, who will be serving the last game of a four-match ban following World Rugby’s successful appeal against his downgraded red card for a high tackle on Taine Basham.
+England captain Owen Farrell will once again be available for selection, now having served the final leg of his four-match ban following World Rugby’s successful appeal against his downgraded red card for a high tackle on Taine Basham.

-Billy Vunipola returns but will start on the bench, however, having missed the Argentina victory owing to a ban for a high tackle similar to Farrell’s.
-Kyle Sinckler will play in the front row alongside Joe Marler and Lewis Ludlam will start at No 8.

-Borthwick needs Sinckler to get back to his best, as showcased at the 2019 World Cup.

 England’s full Pool D fixtures and schedule